openebs-archive/openebs-docs/docs/configurepools.md

 **Step2:**

-After the pool yaml spec is created, run the following command to create the pool instances on nodes.
+After the pool YAML spec is created, run the following command to create the pool instances on nodes.